 NREL collaborates with industry and other national labs to deliver data on marine energy resources to help developers design the next generation of marine energy technologies.

 Marine energy and hydropower technologies will play a robust role in our nation's evolving power system.
 But first, marine energy developers need access to high-quality data on the benefits and challenges of water resources available in U.S. oceans, inlets, and rivers.

-- Wave energy resource measurements
+- Wave energy resource measurement

-- Tidal energy resource and turbulence measurements
+- Tidal energy resource and turbulence measurement

 - Marine energy resource assessment standards development

-- Marine energy project feasibility assessments
+- Marine energy project feasibility assessment.

 Turbulence Measurements from Compliant Moorings.
 Part II: Motion Correction, Journal of Atmospheric and Oceanic Technology (2017)